Country Living in a Cariboo Valley

 Buckwheat plant growing to be turned under to improve soil

-One of the first books I bought about homesteading and gardening on a larger scale was Carla Emery’s book Encyclopedia of Country Living.
+A great resource for homesteading and gardening was Carla Emery’s book Encyclopedia of Country Living.

 I am still often looking something up in this awesome book.
 It is full of widespread information about different aspects of homesteading.